Akash616/KeepNote/README.md

-# Yet Another Notes App
+# Notes App

 This is a simple note taking app in Android with Integrated API.
-In this project we have covered everything that is required to create a fully functional app.
+In this project i have covered everything that is required to create a fully functional app.